1Password/scim-examples/PREPARATION.md

 ### Technical Components

-For general deployment, the SCIM bridge requires two things to function correctly:
+For general deployment, the SCIM bridge requires two services to function correctly:

 * the `op-scim` service itself
 * a [Redis](https://redis.io/) cache